CodePushGo/website/src/content/blog/en/capacitor-changelog-management-ultimate-guide.md

 By combining automated tools with standardized commit messages, you can integrate changelog generation into your CI/CD pipeline.
 This setup ensures quick and accurate updates.
 A properly configured pipeline can auto-generate changelogs, check message formatting, update documentation, and notify your team.

-The results speak for themselves: 95% of active users receive updates within 24 hours using Capgo's automated deployment system [\[1\]](https://capgo.app/).
+The results speak for themselves: 95% of active users receive updates within 24 hours using CodePushGo's automated deployment system [\[1\]](https://capgo.app/).

 ## OTA Update Changelog Management